Frequently Asked Questions (FAQs), Considerations and Working Definitions

 What is important to consider before choosing to work with you?

-This is not traditional talk-therapy or only cognitive based therapeutic support.
-This involves an embodied framework where verbal communication is used to support conveying information, processing, guiding and debriefing, however we are directly engaging with the body’s sensations, movements, and nervous system responses.
-This method focuses on sensorimotor processing, learning through doing and experiencing, allowing you to gain awareness and process information from the bottom up through your body’s own feedback systems.
-Instead of primarily using verbal dialogue alone, you actively explore what’s happening in your body in real time, using direct physical experience as the pathway to understanding and healing.
+This is not traditional talk or cognitive based support.
+This involves an embodied framework where verbal communication is used to support conveying information, processing, guiding and debriefing, however we are directly engaging with the body’s sensations, movements, and whole body responses.
+This method focuses on sensorimotor processing, learning through doing and experiencing, allowing you to gain awareness and process information from the bottom up in addition to top down by focusing on your body’s own feedback systems.
+Instead of primarily using verbal dialogue alone, you actively explore what’s happening in your body in real time, using direct physical experience as the pathway to insight, awareness and understanding.

-My practice creates space for and welcomes all belief systems and cultural backgrounds.
-My approach integrates connection to spirit, ancestors and land as part of my African diasporic and multicultural framework.
+My practices create space for and welcomes all belief systems and cultural backgrounds.
+My approach integrates connection to spirit and ancestral memory as part of my African diasporic and multicultural framework.
 I don’t impose these beliefs or ask clients to adopt them—they simply inform how I understand healing and wellness.
 Our work will always centre your care, autonomy, and what feels right for you.
 Wherever you are at, your cultural beliefs and values will be honoured.
 I ask all prospective clients to consider how comfortable they are working with someone whose practice is informed by these perspectives.

-What should I consider when choosing between a psychotherapy and a somatic movement and dance session?
+What should I consider when choosing between psychotherapy and other somatic services

-When you’re considering a psychotherapy session it’s helpful to know that in Toronto, Ontario psychotherapists are regulated by provincial law and must be registered with the College of Registered Psychotherapists of Ontario (CRPO).
+When you’re considering a psychotherapy session it’s helpful to know that psychotherapy is a controlled act, and in Toronto, Ontario psychotherapists are regulated by provincial law and must be registered with the College of Registered Psychotherapists of Ontario (CRPO).
 You can find detailed information about the practice standards on their website.
 Psychotherapy sessions are documented in your health record.
 Various health insurance plans in Ontario cover registered psychotherapists, however I’d encourage you to verify your specific coverage with your insurance provider for details.

-When you choose to work with me through somatic movement and dance, this practice operates outside the regulatory framework mentioned above.
-My somatic movement and dance work is guided by my personal and professional ethics, grounded in years of praxis, continuous self-examination, and ongoing consultation with fellow somatic movement and dance educators and practitioners.
-Similar to therapy my expertise and trained modalities in trauma-informed and responsive emotional process work, shape how I support you.
-Our sessions honour your privacy, confidentiality and consent and these sessions are not subject to regulations surrounding documentation or overseen by an institution or government body.
-My role is to guide you through processing and integration using body centred, movement based and expressive modalities.
-If you are seeking insurance covered services, you’ll want to check with your insurance provider or benefit plan to see if they offer the flexibility of coverage outside of a traditional psychotherapy framework.
+When you choose any other somatic service sessions or Somatic Coaching packages, these services operate outside the regulatory framework mentioned above.
+My somatic service offerings are distinct somatic modalities with their own lineages, training and applications, guided by my personal and professional ethics, grounded in years of praxis, continuous self-examination, and ongoing consultation with fellow somatic educators and practitioners.
+My expertise and training in trauma-informed, expressive, embodied somatic modalities inform how I support you.
+Our sessions honour your privacy, confidentiality and consent, and are not subject to regulations surrounding documentation or overseen by an institution or government body that are a part of your health record.
+My role is to assess and guide you through processing and integration using body centred, movement based, expressive, and somatic modalities.
+If you are seeking insurance covered services, you’ll want to check with your insurance provider or benefit plan to see if they offer the flexibility of coverage for these services.

 What are somatics?